-Cash used in investing activities was \$4.9 million for fiscal 2022, which consisted of \$17.5 million used for purchases of short-term investments and \$4.2 million used for capital expenditures, offset in part by proceeds of \$16.8 million from maturities and sales of short-term investments.
-Cash used by investing activities increased \$5.1 million year-over-year, which reflected higher capital expenditures and lower net proceeds from short-term investments.
+Cash used in investing activities was \$6.1 million for fiscal 2023, which consisted of cash consideration paid for the OnSIP business acquisition of \$9.8 million, short-term investment purchases of \$3.9 million and capital expenditures of \$5.2 million, partly offset by proceeds of \$12.7 million from maturities of short-term investments.
+Cash used by investing activities increased \$1.3 million year-over-year primarily due to funding our business acquisition with proceeds from investment maturities.